UTAustinSPS/data-analysis/data_analysis/_sources/LaTeX/docstructure.rst

 Generally, the last part of the preamble should be formatting.
 Now that packages are loaded and new commands have been created, there are many options to fiddle with and none will be overridden by loading packages after specifying custom formatting.
-Everything in :math:`\LaTeX` can be customized.
+Everything in LaTeX can be customized.
 Fortunately, specifying the document class prevents declaring the base formatting from being necessary.
 Sometimes, packages allow for easier access to formatting, such as creating custom list levels and formatting.
 More information on formatting is in the formatting lesson.